Print

 Instructions

-1. Make Pasta Dough: Add the flour, eggs and olive oil (if using) to a food processor fitted with the metal blade.
+Add the flour and eggs to a food processor fitted with the metal blade.
 Process to form dough, about 15-20 seconds.
 Remove to your work surface and cover with an upturned bowl for 5 minutes.
-Then, knead the dough into a ball, about 1-2 minutes (don’t worry about technique here, the food processor does most of the kneading for you).
+Then knead the dough into a smooth ball, about 1-2 minutes.
 Cover again, and let rest for 30 minutes to 1 hour relax the gluten.
 Use this downtime to set up your work station in the next step.

-2. Set up your work station: Choose a large, clutter-free work surface to spread out (I like the kitchen table).
+Set up your work station: Choose a large, clutter-free work surface to spread out (I like the kitchen table).
 Dust your work surface and the pasta machine/roller with semolina flour to prevent sticking.
 Line a sheet pan with parchment paper, no overhang.
-Cut 4 additional pieces to layer in between the lasagna sheets as you roll them out; set aside.
+Cut 4 additional pieces of parchment paper to layer in between the lasagna sheets as you roll them out; set aside.

-4. Send the disc through the roller on the widest/lowest setting.
+Send the disc through the roller on the widest/lowest setting.
 This is “#1” on the Kitchen Aid attachment.
-Send it through a second time.
+Send it through 1-2 more times.
 Note: remember, if using a hand-crank pasta machine, refer to their specific instructions for rolling pasta sheets for lasagna.
-The process is the same, but the settings are different.
+The process is the same, but the settings might be different.

-5. Continue to roll the dough through settings #2-4 (2x on each setting), dusting with semolina flour in between if the pasta gets sticky.
+Continue to roll the dough through settings #2-4 (2x on each setting), dusting with semolina flour in between if the pasta gets sticky.
 You can also cut the sheet in half if it gets too long.
 The pasta sheet is ready when it’s slightly translucent and you can see your hand underneath, about .60 mm thick.
-For thinner noodles, go up to setting #5.
-Now, you’re ready to make lasagna noodles.
+For even thinner noodles, go up to setting #5.

-8. Repeat to roll and cut the remaining 3 pieces of pasta dough, 1 piece at a time so they don’t dry out.
-Layer the additional lasagna noodles between the remaining pre-cut sheets of parchment paper.
+Repeat to roll and cut the remaining 3 pieces of pasta dough, layering in between the remaining pre-cut sheets of parchment paper.
+You’re looking to end up with 10-12 lasagna noodles total.
 When finished, select a storage option below.

 How to Store Lasagna Noodles